top of page

 “How about onions,” said Jay.

-As throwing vegetables into a pot sounded like a good idea, some old carrots, one whole sliced potato, and some wilted lettuce, followed.
+As throwing vegetables into a pot of water sounded like a good idea, some old carrots, one whole sliced potato, and some wilted lettuce, followed.

 “We need flavor,” said Hank with a satirical grin.

-Opening the cabinet with the sauces and spices along with additional dry goods like Minute rice, and Bisquick, Hank found a small cardboard, red cylinder container with beef bouillon cubes.
-Jay quickly unwrapped five of the cubes using his fingernail to lift up the aluminum fold and threw them into the pot.
+Opening the cabinet with the sauces and spices along with additional dry goods like Minute-Rice, and Bisquick, Hank found a small cardboard, red cylinder container with beef bouillon cubes.
+Jay quickly unwrapped five of the cubes using his fingernail to lift up the tiny aluminum fold and threw them into the pot.

 “That’s good,” said Hank.